maartene/AsyncBankKata/README.md

 The test scenario simulates two clients posting transactions to the `Bank`.
 And even though the end state when both transactions clear is predictable, it may not always reach that state.
 In other words, this test is flaky.
 Its your job to:
 * find out why this is happening;
 * provide a solution that makes the test no longer flaky.
+* feel free to change the `Bank`s public facing API.
+As long as you don't touch the `AccountRepository` protocol and allow for multiple clients to post transactions concurrently.
+* if you feel adventurous, maybe you can simulate more clients posting more transactions.

 ### Note:
 Currently the tests most likely pass.
 However, should you: